-Factbox: Latest on the spread of the coronavirus around the world
+Latest on the spread of the coronavirus around the world

 * Vietnam donated 550,000 face masks to five European countries on Tuesday.* Ireland’s chief medical officer said he did not expect to be able to recommend a lifting of severe restrictions by April 12.

 * Czech lawmakers approved keeping the country under the state of emergency until April 30, a shorter extension than the government had sought.

+* The first patients have been admitted to the new Nightingale Hospital in London, which has been set up in just nine days at the Excel Exhibition Centre.
+The facility will provide up to 4,000 beds equipped with ventilators and oxygen.
 AMERICAS

+* U.S. President Donald Trump said the United States might be getting to the top of the “curve” of the coronavirus outbreak and reiterated that he wants to get the U.S. economy reopened soon.

 * New York state is nearing a plateau in number of patients hospitalized, Governor Andrew Cuomo said, while total infections in the country rose to 374,329, with the death toll reaching 12,064.

-* President Donald Trump accused the World Health Organization of being too focused on China and issuing bad advice during the coronavirus outbreak.
-He also accused the U.S. Health Department’s inspector general of having produced a “fake dossier” on American hospitals suffering shortages.
+* U.S. President Donald Trump sharply criticized the World Health Organization on Tuesday, accusing it of being too focused on China and issuing bad advice during the outbreak and saying he would put a hold on U.S. funding for the agency.

+* California’s Santa Clara County slowed the illness with early and aggressive shelter-at-home rules.
+The county of about 2 million people was initially on track to develop an estimated 50,000 cases by May 1.
+It now may have just 2,500 to 12,000.

 * Wisconsin voters faced long lines at limited polling locations on Tuesday during the state’s presidential primary and local elections.